 Is a visit to one of the Pensacola Bay area beaches in your future?
 Putting a little thought into what you bring to the beach can make your stay more enjoyable.
-By planning ahead, you can have more time to relax and have fun doing the things you want to do while you’re here.
+With a well-packed beach bag and knowledge of beach rules and safety, you’ll be ready to explore the beaches in Pensacola.

 - Hats, sunglasses and sunscreen

 - Water to drink (Your choice of cold beverage is fine so long as it is not in a glass container!)